Skip to main content

 About

-Miguel currently serves on the boards of Episcopal Relief & Development, Rural & Migrant Ministry, and Friends of Forward Movement, and continues to advocate for a church that prioritizes issues of economic justice and extends a welcome to Latino immigrants and the LGBTQIA+ community.
-He lives in Brooklyn with his husband Ben and their dog Duke.
+He currently serves on the boards of Episcopal Relief & Development and Rural & Migrant Ministry.
+Miguel lives in Brooklyn with his husband Ben and their dog, Duke.

 Popular posts from this blog